CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family l2vpn-evpn aspath allow-my-asn occurrences</h>

-Indicates the maximum number of times the local system's AS number can be in the received `AS_PATH`.
+Indicates the maximum number of times you can receive the ASN of the local system in the received `AS_PATH`.

 ### Command Syntax